Supersonic transport

 The Concorde supersonic transport had an ogival delta wing, a slender fuselage and four underslung Rolls-Royce/Snecma Olympus 593 engines.

 The Tupolev Tu-144 was the first SST to enter service and the first to leave it.
 Only 55 passenger flights were carried out before service ended due to safety concerns.
 A small number of cargo and test flights were also carried out after its retirement.

 A supersonic transport (SST) or a supersonic airliner is a civilian supersonic aircraft designed to transport passengers at speeds greater than the speed of sound in terms of air speed.
-To date, the only SSTs to see regular service have been Concorde and the Tupolev Tu-144, although the Boom Technology Overture SST is expected to start service in 2029, making it the third operational SST.
+To date, the only SSTs to see regular service have been Concorde and the Tupolev Tu-144, although the Boom Technology Overture SST may succeed in starting service around 2029, which would make it the third operational SST.
 The last passenger flight of the Tu-144 was in June 1978 and it was last flown in 1999 by NASA.
 Concorde's last commercial flight was in October 2003, with a November 26, 2003, ferry flight being its last flight.

 Following the termination of flying by Concorde, there have been no SSTs in commercial service.
 However, several companies have proposed supersonic business jet designs.
 Small SSTs have less environmental impact and design capability improves with continuing research which is aimed at producing an acceptable aircraft.

 Supersonic airliners have been the objects of numerous ongoing design studies such as those of Boom Technology.
 Drawbacks and design challenges are excessive noise generation (at takeoff and due to sonic booms during flight), high development costs, expensive construction materials, high fuel consumption, extremely high emissions, and an increased cost per seat over subsonic airliners.
 However, despite these challenges, Concorde was claimed to have operated profitably.